 No researcher will ever see identifiable data.
 The ISC’s Database Administrator links and matches data on a secure terminal that is not connected to a network, then the data is deidentified and sent to DAROC for review.

 We are always in the process of negotiating data sharing agreements with local government and non-profit agencies.
 Please access the Codebook portion of the website to access a full list of our depositors.

 ISC collaborates with both researchers and community members.
 Therefore, data from the ISC Community Database is used for research projects such as investigating the educational attainment of Black males who attended Charlotte-Mecklenburg Schools then UNC Charlotte.

 Codebook: If you are an academic researcher, we have a codebook for each of our data depositors.
 To access the codebook, visit http://charlotteresearch.info to request access.

-Program Evaluations: If you are a community organization who is interested in evaluating a program or programs using the ISC Community Database, contact Data and Research Specialist, Diane Gavarkavich to set-up a meeting.
+Program Evaluations: If you are a community organization who is interested in evaluating a program or programs using the ISC Community Database, contact Director of Research Services, Diane Gavarkavich to set-up a meeting.

-For all general questions about ISC, Inc. or becoming a data depositor, contact Director of the Institute for Social Capital, Amy Hawn Nelson.
+For all general questions about ISC, Inc. or becoming a data depositor, contact Director of Outreach and Strategic Partnerships, Ashley Clark.